DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ## [1] "integer"
 ```

-What happens if you coerce day into a character?
+Question 18.
+What happens if you coerce `day` into a character?

 ```r